RobertGardner/teach-exercise-assets/react-design/phase3/index.md

 </details>

-## Submit the current code
+## Submit your solution

-When you are done with this phase, commit your code to the current branch and inform your instructor that you are ready for review.
-After the instructor Approves the PR, merge it into `main`.
+When you are done with this phase, commit your code to the current branch and create a Pull Request for review.

+Detailed instructions can be found [**here**](https://lms.learningfuze.com/code-guides/Learning-Fuze/curriculum/submitting-your-solution).